 How to reach Konark Sun Temple?

-Konark Sun Temple is located in Konark village, a town in Puri district in the state of Odisha.
+Konark Sun Temple is located at Konark village, a town in Puri district in the state of Odisha.
 It is approximately 60 km from the capital city Bhubaneshwar and 35 km from Puri.
 Konark is a world-famous site and the footfall of tourists increasing here day by day so it’s well connected by Puri and Bhubaneshwar both.
-Puri is the nearest railway station located on the distance of 30 km and the nearest airport is at Bhubaneshwar called Biju Patnaik Airport which is only 60 km from Konark village.
+Puri is the nearest railway station located at a distance of 30 km, the nearest airport is at Bhubaneshwar called Biju Patnaik Airport which is only 60 km from Konark village.
 After reaching puri or Bhubaneshwar you will easily get taxis and buses to reach Konark Sun Temple.

 What is Black Pagoda in Konark Sun Temple?

 The Konark Sun Temple is also famous by the name of Black Pagoda as the European sailors used to say this word for a sun temple.
 This place is used as a navigator in the ancient period by European sailors as this temple is made up of black granite standing on the seashore of the way of Bengal which looks like a big amount of dark color.